jpremmel/scavenger-hunt-clue/README.md

 ## Description

-_A silly game we made in coding bootcamp.
-[Play it here!](https://jpremmel.github.io/animal-game/ "Animal Game")_
+_A silly game we made in coding bootcamp._

 ## (Some) Specifications